jubatus/website/source/en/fv_convert.rst

  :key:       Specifies to which keys in a datum we apply the rule.
 We describe it in datail later.
  :except:    Specifies which keys to exclude from the match.
 This is an optional parameter.
 We describe it in datail later.
- :type:      Specifiers the name of the filter used.
+ :type:      Specifies the name of the filter used.
 This filter must be defined in "string_filter_types".
 No filters are available by default.
  :suffix:    Specifies a suffix of a key where the result of filtering is stored.
 For example, if "suffix" is "-detagged" and a filter is applied to "name" key in a datum, the result is stored in "name-detagged" key.

 "key" and "except" can be specified in one of the following formats.